 The town's Public Health Officer, who is also Winthrop's Code Enforcement Officer, is responsible for tracking communicable diseases.
 Through his or her designee, the Town Manager oversees public welfare (General Assistance).
-There are several public health concerns that have or will present significant issues to Winthrop citizens, including the ongoing COVID-19 pandemic, the opioid crisis, brown-tail moths, land and water contamination, climate change, radon threats, and the fire safety of public buildings and older structures.
+There are several public health concerns that have or will present significant issues to Winthrop citizens, including the ongoing COVID-19 pandemic, the opioid crisis, brown-tail moths, land and water contamination, climate change, radon threats, and the fire safety of structures.

 Recently, the biggest draw from the General Assistance budget has been the establishment of group homes for those recovering from drug addiction.
 Winthrop's General Assistance funds often go towards paying a portion of rent for those in the group home recovery programs.
-With the dramatic rise in rental costs and housing prices, homelessness is an unfortunate outcome.
-Winthrop should explore ways to address this growing concern.